5.1 Map Fusion Fundamentals

 Shared physical locations are marked with identical names across consecutive segments.
 The algorithm matches same-named points between segments to establish alignment.

-- Mark with the device set on its standard metal control point base on the ground
+- Mark with the device set on the standard XGRIDS metal control point base on the ground

 - Strongest method: end one segment and start the next without moving the device, marking the same point in both.
 See 5.3 Field Collection